bitsofinfo/helmfile-deploy/examples/README.md

 Running this will ensure all defined `services` within the `catapp` *environment* (defined in [environments/catapp/stage-qa.yaml](environments/catapp/stage-qa.yaml)) under the *context* `stage-qa` are running against the `targetCluster=minikube`

-A unique helmfile `release` is defined for each of the latter using the `deployments.helmfile.yaml` helmfile YAML which subsequently invokes `helm` using the [appdeploy](https://github.com/bitsofinfo/appdeploy) helm chart.
+A unique helmfile `release` is defined for each of the latter using the [deployments.helmfile.yaml](../deployments.helmfile.yaml) helmfile YAML which subsequently invokes `helm` for each generated *release* using the [appdeploy](https://github.com/bitsofinfo/appdeploy) helm chart.

+(to see debug output add `--log-level debug`)
 ```
 ./helmfile \
-  --log-level debug \
   --file deployments.helmfile.yaml \
   --state-values-set targetCluster=minikube \
   --namespace bitsofinfo-apps \